MrEricL/numPy_presentation/README.md

 ```
 python -m pip install --user numpy
 ```

-numPy works with a host of other packages, for a full list try:
+numPy works with a host of other packages.
+For a full list, try:
 ```
 python -m pip install --user numpy scipy matplotlib ipython jupyter pandas sympy nose
 ```
+These other packages covers other functinalities required for mathematical and scientific usage such as graphing.

 ### Markdown